odemolliens/react-native-netwatch/README.md

 ### Using Netwatch component

-if you want add Network traffic in your project, just import 'react-native-netwatch'</br>
+If you want add Network traffic in your project, just import 'react-native-netwatch'</br>
 and add the Netwatch component in the most higher position in the tree of components.</br>
 For example, just after your store provider or your root component